RohitGupta-omniful/OMS/README.md

 ### 5. **Order Creation**
 - If the row is valid:
-  - An order is inserted into MongoDB with status `"onHold"`.
+  - An order is inserted into MongoDB with status `"on_hold"`.
   - An event is published to the Kafka topic: `order.created`.

 - If the row is invalid: